suncoast-devs/handbook/lessons/cs-commenting-code/index.md

 ## Reasons for writing comments

 - Documenting your algorithm.
-- Describing the reason the code, or the entire file, is needed.
+- Describing the reason the code, or possibly the entire file, is needed.
 - Explaining some difficult to understand code.
 - Removing code that is no longer relevant but you just can't let it go.